vmware-archive/springsource-cloudfoundry-samples/picalc-rabbitmq/README.md

 ## Increasing the number of workers

-Using the command line increas the number of workers to 4
+Using the command line increase the number of workers to 4

      $vmc instances picalc-worker 4
      Scaling Application instances up to 4: OK